vhoudoverdov/meowcats-mcp/README.md

 The theory behind the example allows us to extend this functionality to other APIs.  meowfacts-mcp uses the code in the example as a boilerplate starting point to develop a new MCP server which exposes a tool which allows the LLM to return a random cat fact.

-### Setup
+### Server Setup

-You can build this MCP server from scratch by following these steps:
+You can build this MCP server from scratch by following the below steps.

+The uv utilities will handle the generation of the main.py file and a few other boilerplate items.
 ```
 # Create a new directory for the meowfacts server
 mkdir meowfacts-server